SaChiiinX/Personal-Finance-Tracker/README.md

   - **Framework/Library:** React for dynamic and interactive user interfaces.
   - **State Management:** Use React state or context for managing application state.
   - **Routing:** Implement client-side routing using libraries like React Router.
+  - **HTTP Requests:** Use Axios for handling HTTP requests to interact with the backend.

 - **Reporting and Charts:**
   - **Libraries:** Use JavaScript libraries for charts and reports, such as Chart.js or D3.js.